Jayx239/Contagion/README.md

 Im sure there are other bugs that I am either not thinking of or I have not seen yet.
 Feedback is always appreciated.

+References:
-Zombie Sprites created by clint bellanger https://github.com/clintbellanger Sprites can be found at http://opengameart.org/content/zombie-sprites Background can be found at http://imgdirectory.org/Zm9yY2VTUg
+Zombie Sprites created by clint bellanger https://github.com/clintbellanger Sprites can be found at http://opengameart.org/content/zombie-sprites Background can be found at http://imgdirectory.org/Zm9yY2VTUg Soldier Sprites can be found at http://www.pixeljoint.com/pixelart/16951.htm